7 Tips to take your 10k to next level

 Elites will often touch a variety of physiological buttons throughout the week.
 10k requires speed endurance- the ability to tolerate a challenging pace for a sustained period, but it also requires a host of other skills.
 You need good basic speed, an ability to tolerate lactic buildup in the final third of the race and a robust technique to keep you moving efficiently all the way to the finish.
 Most people will simply go and practise running 10k to improve.
 Elites will think about the demands of the race and train accordingly.

-What type of training should I be covering in my routine.
-Download a free cheat sheet
+What type of training should I be covering in my routine?
+Download a free explanation sheet

 5. Address weaknesses.